ravel-lab/speciateIT/README.md

 To make a sample x taxon count table:

 &nbsp;&nbsp;&nbsp;&nbsp;count_table.py -s < MC_order7_results.txt > -c < sample x ASV count table >

-NOTE: All Makefile's are configured for macosx.
-If you are on linux machine, change CC, CXX and LINK to gcc, g++ and g++, respectively.
-You may also need to modify LDFLAGS.